gvwilson/thirdbit/src/fiction/iffy/index.md

 Their speed hadn't changed either, she noticed, or their heading.
-They were headed for Mount Tyree or somewhere nearby.
+They were headed straight for Mount Tyree.

 She looked up at the Marine.
 "Can I please have some more onions on it?